sejuconsult/reacttab/README.md

 # reacttab
-Showcase for creating dynamic boostrab tabs in react
+Showcase for creating dynamic bootstrap tabs in react